-- Accuplacer assessment exam scores showing placement at ENGL/ 085 or higher, MATH 085 or higher or successful completion with a C grade or higher in MATH 075. - Current driver's license
+- Accuplacer assessment exam scores showing placement at ENGL/ 085 or higher, MATH 085 or higher or successful completion with a C grade or higher in MATH 075. - High school diploma or GED

 Emergency Medical Technician - Basic Certificate

 The EMT-Basic program is the entry-level certification course for the Emergency Medical and Health Services field.